 Search tips for most library databases & web searching:

 - search tip: use an asterisk* to find various endings of a word root, ex. addict* will find addict, addicts, addiction, addicted, addictive.

 - search tip: put "quotation marks" around phrases, ex. "control group".

 - search tip: look for a way to limit your search by publication type, for example "Magazines" or "Scholarly (Peer Reviewed) Journals".

 Find Articles with Google Scholar

-Setting the Library Links to PCC will ensure that when you search Google Scholar in your browser, you will see Find It @ PCC links to full text if we have the article (Google Scholar sometimes also provides links to other free sources for full text).
+Google Scholar searches the web for scholarly articles, reports, books, and other materials.
+From home, you will need to set your Google Scholar preferences to access PCC Library resources.
+Setting the Library Links to PCC will ensure that when you search Google Scholar in your browser, you will see Find It @ PCC links to full text if we have the article.
+To learn how, visit the first page of this handout.